cctelio/nlp-project/assignments/README.md

 These notebooks are meant to be run from the repository root.

+## Disclosure

+I used coding agents, especially Codex, while working on these assignments.
+I reviewed the generated code, notebooks, commands, and results myself, and I take responsibility for the submitted work.

+I did not request or receive course feedback on the assignments during the course.

 ## Environment

 Use the same environment as the main project if convenient: